This section describes how to get a secure connection to a remote

 MySQL server with SSH.
 The information was provided by David

 Install an SSH client on your Windows machine.
-As a user, the
+For a comparison of SSH clients, see http://en.wikipedia.org/wiki/Comparison_of_SSH_clients.

 Start your Windows SSH client.
 Set